xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 where $\|\cdot\|_F$ is the Frobenius norm.
 </p>

-A common nonlinear kernel is the RBF kernel, where
+A common nonlinear kernel is the RBF kernel, given by

 \begin{aligned}
-k(\mathbf{x}_i, \mathbf{x}_j)=\exp (\frac{-\lVert\mathbf{x}_i-\mathbf{x}_j\rVert_2^2}{2\sigma^2})
+k(\mathbf{x}_i, \mathbf{x}_j)=\exp (\frac{-\lVert\mathbf{x}_i-\mathbf{x}_j\rVert_2^2}{2\sigma^2}),
 \end{aligned}

 with a hyperparameter $\sigma$.

-CKA seems to outperform previous methods on analyzing the similarity of ANNs' response across multiple layers.
-Intuitively, for a feedforward network, consecutive layers should be more similar to each other than layers far away in the stack, when they are trained with different random initializations.
-However, previous methods fail to reproduce this intuition as in the figure, where similarity should be high close to the diagonal.
-CKA captures well this property, with linear and nonlinear kernels, hence better determines the relationship between hidden layers in ANNs.
+CKA seems to outperform previous methods on characterizing the similarity of ANNs' response across multiple layers.
+Intuitively, for a feedforward network, consecutive layers should be more similar to each other than layers far away in the stack.
+However, previous methods fail to reproduce this intuition as shown in the figure below, where similarity should be high close to the diagonal.
+CKA captures this property well, either with linear or nonlinear kernels, hence better identifies the correspondence between hidden layers in ANNs.

 <img src="/images/cka.png" width=500>